-The mutations in spectrin are typically located in 'mutational hotspots' such as the tetramerization sites of α spectrin subunits, in the first six SR of α spectrin, and the C-terminally truncated β subunit (CpG islands) (Eber and Lux 2004; Gallagher 2004).
+The mutations in spectrin are typically located in 'mutational hotspots' such as the tetramerization sites of $\alpha$ spectrin subunits, in the first six SR of $\alpha$ spectrin, and the C-terminally truncated $\beta$ subunit (CpG islands) (Eber and Lux 2004; Gallagher 2004).
 In diabetes mellitus, glycation and oxidation of spectrin and other cytoskeletal proteins were observed and correlated to defects in RBC deformability, microcirculatory function and tissue perfusion (Schwartz et al. 1991).
 Other oxidative modifications of spectrin were also observed in infectious diseases, such as visceral Leishmaniasis (Samanta et al. 2011).

 Malaria is an infectious disease caused by the apicomplexan parasite Plasmodium.
 During malaria infection, the immune system of the human host counteracts the parasite's invasion into the RBC with high levels of oxidative stress.
 The parasite, on the other hand, has developed an excellent oxidative defense system, which is crucial to deal with oxidative disbalance throughout its life cycle.
-Glutathione metabolism, as well as targets for glutathionylation, in Plasmodium falciparum were already thoroughly investigated (Becker et al. 2003, 2004; Kehr et al. 2011).
+Glutathione metabolism, as well as targets for S-glutathionylation, in Plasmodium falciparum were already thoroughly investigated (Becker et al. 2003; Becker et al. 2004; Kehr et al. 2011).
 Many currently used antimalarials disrupt the parasite's redox regulation during the intraerythrocytic stage by an increase of oxidative stress.

 This knowledge is also the basis of many current research projects wishing to identify novel potential drug targets (Becker et al. 2004; Rahbari et al. 2017).
-An infection with Plasmodium inevitably leads to damage of the erythrocyte plasma membrane, decreased deformability, and hemolysis mainly due to lipid peroxides in both infected and uninfected RBCs (Becker et al. 2004; Mourão et al. 2018; Müller 2015).
-Hemoglobinopathies decreased erythrocyte deformability are known to have advantageous, but not yet completely understood, effects on the outcome of malarial infections (Huisies et al. 2018; Taylor et al. 2012; Williams 2006).
+An infection with Plasmodium inevitably leads to damage of the erythrocyte plasma membrane, decreased deformability, and hemolysis mainly due to lipid peroxides in both infected and uninfected RBCs (Becker et al. 2004; Müller 2015; Mourão et al. 2018).
+Hemoglobinopathies causing

-Taking all these facts into account, one may hypothesize that thiol switches such as glutathionylation of erythrocyte membrane skeletal proteins caused by redox imbalances may be 'naturally occurring protective mechanism[s]' against malaria, putatively contributing to decreased deformability of RBCs and eryptosis (Cyrklaff et al. 2016; Gupta et al. 1982; Pantaleo et al. 2017).
+- 1 decreased erythrocyte deformability are known to have advantageous, but not yet completely - 2 understood, effects on the outcome of malarial infections (Williams 2006; Taylor et al. 2012; - 3 Huisjes et al. 2018). - 4 Taking all these facts into account, one may hypothesize that thiol switches such as - 5 S-glutathionylation of erythrocyte membrane skeletal proteins caused by redox imbalances - 6 may be 'naturally occurring protective mechanism[s]' against malaria, putatively contributing - 7 to decreased deformability of RBCs and eryptosis (Gupta et al. 1982; Cyrklaff et al. 2016; - 8 Pantaleo et al. 2017).